Eastern Indigo Snake

 - D. melanurus erebennus mainly lives in south Texas and northern Mexico.
 It is primarily black but has some brown speckling.

-- D. corais couperi Eastern indigo snakes live in the southeastern United States.
+- D. couperi lives in the southeastern United States.

 - D. kolpobasileus This newly recognized species is endemic to the gulf coast of Florida and Mississippi.
 It has a shorter and shallower head shape than the Eastern indigo snake.